This section explains how to use MySQL Shell to script a server using MySQL for Visual Studio.

 For existing MySQL connections, to create a new editor you need only to do the last step.

-The MySQL script editors have a toolbar at the top where information about the session is displayed, along with the actions that can be executed.
+The MySQL script editors have a toolbar at the start where information about the session is displayed, along with the actions that can be executed.

 The third button is thebutton, the script contained in the editor window is executed by clicking it and results from the script execution are displayed below the script window.